overfullstack/ds-algo/README.md

 # Ds Algo

-This repo has practice problems well-commented to show how to approach a solution.
+This repo has practice problems, well-commented to show how to approach a solution.

 ## Setup